Japanese Encephalitis Vaccine (Ixiaro) in Canada — Cost, Schedule & Who Needs It

 Side effects & safety

-- Headache, fatigue (uncommon)
+- Headache or fatigue (uncommon)

-- Very safe
+- Very safe with excellent tolerability profile

 Key facts